 Most cats will easily escape this harness, even with the extra buckle, as the Velcro straps may run too small.
 The harness is fairly bulky and heavy, especially for small cats, and the included leash is heavy and wide too.
 Velcro makes a loud noise that may startle your cat when fitting and removing, and it attracts hair.

 Cats are independent creatures that don’t take well to restraints, and it may take a while for your feline to get adequately used to a harness.
-The best cat harness should be comfortable, safe, and as secure as possible.
+Cat harnesses should be comfortable, safe, and as secure as possible.
 As most cat lovers can attest, cats are highly agile and slippery when they need to be, and there are few harnesses that they can not escape from.
 The most important aspect of a good cat harness is that it is as escape-proof as possible.

 The 4 Types of Cat Harnesses